Khon-git/chess/README.md

 # chess
+Hello!
-Simple terminal based chess for 2 players
+This is a simple terminal based chess for 2 players, written in C++